 I conducted a few more interviews with people to get feedback on the app.
 People said that the app replaced multiple other tools for them, was clear and easy to use.
 The main concern was about the reliability of the calculated score.
 It felt too "mechanic".
 Unfortunately, it was the feature that I thought was worth charging for because it saved people time and money.
 I removed it until I can come up with a more effective solution.

-Putting this lesson into practice, I built a Telegram bot that provided text feedback on essays to validate the idea of using LLM for essay scoring.
+Then, I thought that might leverege LLM for essay scoring.
+I built a Telegram bot that provided text feedback on essays to validate this idea.
 The scoring was still not accurate enough, and the API was quite expensive (12 cents per call for a fine-tuned model).
 Additionally, the training data was very limited, so it's possible that the exam organizers will implement their own AI-based scoring system in the future, rendering my app obsolete.

 Considering all these factors, I decided to stop working on this app.